catalyzeio/stratum-docs/guides/self-service-SSL.md

 Before creating a site, you'll first need to have created a cert as outlined in the previous section.
 You will need the hostname used during the [certs create](/paas/paas-cli-reference/certs-create/) command.
 To create a site, run

 ```
-catalyze sites create app01.mysite.com app01 mysite.com
+catalyze sites create .mysite.com app01 wildcard_mysitecom
 ```

-Since a site is tied to a single service, you should give it a name that uniquely represents it and the purpose it will serve.
-The name of a server will be used as the `server_name` for the site's nginx configuration file.
-It is not required to match the hostname given in the [certs create](/paas/paas-cli-reference/certs-create/) command, however it will often be close due to wildcard certificates and subdomains as shown above.
+Site names need to match the domain that they will respond to and do not need to match the cert hostname used in the [certs create](/paas/paas-cli-reference/certs-create/) command.
+For example, a site that responds on a single domain should be named with `mysite.com` or some other single domain name.
+If the site uses a wildcard cert and should respond on the APEX domain as well as all subdomains should be named `.mysite.com` notice the leading `.`.
+The site name is directly injected into the nginx configuration file as the `server_name`.

-In the example shown, we are naming our site `app01.mysite.com` and we are assigning this site to our `app01` code service.
-We are also using the cert we created in the previous section called `mysite.com` which is a wildcard certificate for `*.mysite.com`.
+In the example shown, we are naming our site `.mysite.com` and we are assigning this site to our `app01` code service.
+We are also using the cert we created in the previous section called `wildcard_mysitecom` which is a wildcard certificate for `*.mysite.com`.
 Now we have a proper site created and are ready to redeploy our services!
 The only thing remaining is to redeploy the service proxy to make the configurations go live.
 Simply run

 ```
 catalyze redeploy service_proxy
 ```

 to see your changes go live.

 Some older Stratum environments and any environments with heavy customizations to their service proxy will need to have Catalyze support redeploy their service proxy.
 The CLI will inform you if this is the case for your environment.
 This is to prevent any unwanted downtime by deploying a service proxy with incorrect nginx configurations.